fcsiba/DentAid/README.md

 [Dentaid-Diagnostics](https://github.com/fcsiba/DentAid/tree/master/dentaid-diagnostics-master)

 The client side version of the application is maintained here.
-Further info can be found here: [Dentaid-Diagnostics](https://github.com/fcsiba/DentAid/tree/master/dentaid-diagnostics-master)
+Further info can be found on the following branch of this repository here: [Dentaid-Diagnostics](https://github.com/fcsiba/DentAid/tree/master/dentaid-diagnostics-master)

 ### Mask R-CNN for Teeth Segmentation and Classification

 [Mask R-CNN](https://github.com/fcsiba/DentAid/tree/master/Mask_RCNN)

 The classification model built using Mask R-CNN to help with instance teeth segmentation and classification is maintained here.
-Further info can be found here: [Mask R-CNN](https://github.com/fcsiba/DentAid/tree/master/Mask_RCNN)
+Further info can be found on the following branch of this repository here: [Mask R-CNN](https://github.com/fcsiba/DentAid/tree/master/Mask_RCNN)